hckrtst/notesnsnippets/readme.md

     like a debugger would
   * but don't just blindly walk through the code...think about whether the values you are seeing are the right values
 * If you find a bug, look for the right fix, not just a quick sloppy fix.
 Understand the root cause and don't just put a bandage on
+* When all is done, go through the code one more time and see what other improvements can be done.
+* The goal is not just to have a working solution.
+It's about finding people who value the quality of their work and are willing to solve hard problems.
+Show that you are that person.

+## communications

+* Drive the conversation
+  * Don't make your interviewer ask you to improve algorithm, code etc.
+  * Be the one to look for improvements (self-driving)

+* Show your thought process
+  * ask questions
+    * is the data sorted? is the tree balanced? can I modify the array...etc